 - 1) We propose a unified framework for the rank-based loss minimization for monotonically increasing loss functions.
-This approach is versatile, effectively dealing with both convex and nonconvex loss functions by allowing different settings of weights $\sigma_i$ . - 2) Furthermore, the regularizer in our problem can be weakly convex functions, extending existing works that only consider convex or smooth regularizers, such as the $l_1$ and $l_2$ penalty. - 3) We theoretically demonstrate that our ADMM algorithm converges to an $\epsilon$ -approximate KKT point under different assumptions. - 4) The experiments in three different aggregate loss function frameworks demonstrate the advantages of the proposed algorithm.
+This approach is versatile, effectively dealing with both convex and nonconvex loss functions by allowing different settings of weights σ_i . - 2) Furthermore, the regularizer in our problem can be weakly convex functions, extending existing works that only consider convex or smooth regularizers, such as the l_1 and l_2 penalty. - 3) We theoretically demonstrate that our ADMM algorithm converges to an ε -approximate KKT point under different assumptions. - 4) We conducted experiments in three different aggregate loss function frameworks to demonstrate the advantages of the proposed algorithm.